DeftEye/LandCover_Preligens/README.md

  You can change the train dataset in the config file to sample_dataset in order to train on a subsample of the dataset if it is taking too much time.

 ### Prediction :

+ Don't forget to modify line 14 and 16 in the infer_config.yaml with the correct path to the git folder.
+ You must use the same dataset folder that you used for the training otherwith you'll have some errors.
+ You can choose the model you want, or the set you want to predict in the infer_config.yaml file by modifying the lines 19 or 22.
+ The xp_file is last per default but you can choose an older training to make your prediction by modifying the line in the config file.

  When the training is over we can predict the class distribution for the images with :

-  You can choose the model you want, or the set you want to predict in the infer_config.yaml file by modifying the according parameter.
-  The xp_file is last per default but you can choose an older training to make your prediction by modifying the line in the config file.
 `python3 framework/infer.py --config infer_config.yaml`

  This will create a file in code/experiments/{date}/ named epoch{nb}_{set}_predicted.csv that contains for every image of the set their ID and the proportion of the ten classes.